tatyanebianchi/SCE/README.md

 ![Estado dos testes](https://travis-ci.org/rafaelcn/SCE.svg?branch=master)

+ *__NOTE: This is my first web application using features like NodeJS, Websockets and other things like it, so bear with me.__*
+ *__NOTE2: I'm aware of Promises, but they would take to long to rewrite the entire application__*

 ## O que é?

-  Um sistema voltado ao controle de estágios, a princípio ele irá funcionar no IFPA - Campus Tucuruí.
+  Um sistema voltado ao controle de estágios, a princípio ele irá funcionar no Instituto FederalPA - Campus Tucuruí.

 ## Tecnologias utilizadas no projeto: